peteryzhang6/The-Law-of-One/Duality/sto-sts.md

 19.13: The quickest way to learn is to deal with other-selves.
 This is a much greater catalyst than dealing with the self.
 Dealing with the self without other-selves is akin to living without what you would call mirrors.
 Thus, the self cannot see the fruits of its beingness.
 Thus, each may aid each by reflection.

 35.4: Thus we see the so-called insanity which may often arise when an entity attempts to polarize more quickly than experience may be integrated.

+44.4: Can you tell me how I would hear a positively oriented signal?

+**Ra:** I am Ra.
+Two types there are of positive signal.
+First, in the right ear location the signal indicates a sign that you are being given some unworded message saying, “Listen.
+Take heed.”
+The other positive sign is the tone above the head which is a balanced confirmation of a thought.

+45.10: Why is the left ear of the service-to-self contact and the right service-to-others?

+**Ra:** I am Ra.
+The nature of your physical vehicle is that there is a magnetic field positive and negative in complex patterns about the shells of your vehicle.
+The left portion of the head region of most entities is, upon the time/space continuum level, of a negative polarity.
 # Bias toward which path
 19.17: We can speak only in metaphor.
 Some love the light.
 Some love the darkness.
 It is a matter of the unique and infinitely various Creator choosing and playing among its experiences as a child upon a picnic.
 Some enjoy the picnic and find the sun beautiful, the food delicious, the games refreshing, and glow with the joy of creation.
 Some find the night delicious, their picnic being pain, difficulty, sufferings of others, and the examination of the perversities of nature.
 These enjoy a different picnic.
 - All these experiences are available.
 It is free will of each entity which chooses the form of play, the form of pleasure.